sam777manss/EShop-Corrupted/README.md

             var passwordClaim = user.FindFirst(ClaimTypes.PrimarySid)?.Value;

 -------------------------------------------------------------------------------------------------------------
-Do not delete the migration.
+Do not delete the migration files.
 Otherwise new table will be created and data will be lost after migration
 -------------------------------------------------------------------------------------------------------------
+Difference between AccessDenied and Login page i have created 1 when user login successfully but do not have authority to access certain page user will be redirected to Controller -> Account/login which is default by .net mvc project i have just created page to show user does not have authority 2 When without login user try to access authorised pages user wil be redirected to Controller -> Account/AccessDenied